deveshsangwan/cricketScoreApi/README.md

 # 🏏 Cricket Score API

 Welcome to the Cricket Score API!
 This project is designed to provide real-time cricket scores using TypeScript and npm.
-It uses technologies like Cheerio for web scraping, MongoDB for caching, Express-jwt for authentication, and Chai and Mocha for testing.
+It uses technologies like Cheerio for web scraping, Prisma for accessing MongoDB, Express-jwt for authentication, and Chai and Mocha for testing.
 The project is also Dockerized for easy setup and deployment.

 ## 📚 Table of Contents